Learning how to take this time-out for couples is a necessary skill to talk about BEFORE the conflict happens.

 You are ultimately fighting on the same side.
 Validating the other person’s feelings does not mean you agree with whatever they feel or the choices they have made.
 Sometimes you’re simply not going to agree and that’s okay.
 It just means you acknowledge, empathize and value them over the need to be right.

 This is just one skill that can change the way your conflicts turn out.
 I encourage you to talk about it with your person before the next conflict.
 Make the choice to fight better next time by keeping these time-out relationship rules.
 Once we know better, we can make a choice to try to do better.
 Intentional practice is required though.
 Be love!

 Oh yeah… and just a side note.
-This strategy can be used in all kinds of situations and relationships, not just a couple relationships.
+This strategy can be used in all kinds of situations and relationships, not just a marriage relationship.

 If this is a challenge for you, I would love to work with you.
 I can help you come up with a plan to get to your goals.
 Be sure to check out what I do and the services I offer at Truly Resilient!!